 The why What the Medical Training Survey Found

-34% of trainees experienced or witnessed bullying, discrimination, racism or harassment
+32% of trainees experienced or witnessed bullying, harassment, discrimination or racism

-70% of those who experienced or witnessed BDRH did not report the incidents
+74% of those who experienced or witnessed BHDR did not report the incidents

-20% of Aboriginal and Torres Strait Islanders trainees directly experienced racism in the workplace; 30% of them witnessed it
+38% of Aboriginal and Torres Strait Islanders trainees experienced or witnessed racism in the workplace; compared to 17% of other trainees

 The what A symbol of change

-• Not a Doctors Health Program (but if successful will have profound effects on health, resilience and wellbeing)
+• like a Doctors Health Program (but if successful will have profound effects on health, resilience and wellbeing)

-• More Emphasis on occupational health and safety, especially psychological safety
+• focus on occupational health and safety, especially psychological safety

-• More emphasis on drivers, enablers and perpetuators of adverse workplace cultures
+• emphasis on drivers, enablers and perpetuators of adverse workplace culture

-• More collaboration with non-health partners eg Race Discrimination Commissioner, SafeWork Australia, Respect@Work
+• collaboration with non-health partners e.g. Race Discrimination Commissioner, SafeWork Australia, Respect@Work

 The what Our Values